DaniRuizPerez/AutomaticReasoning/README.md

 - **Theorem prover** project that checks whether a conclusion follows from the premises using a theorem prover for Predicate Calculus called Prover9.
 This software accepts a list of formulas in First Order Logic and decides whether a formula is valid or not by refutation using resolution.

+- **8puzzle solver by heuristic search** that finds a solution for the game.
+With the help of some code extracted directly from the Russell&Norvig03's book, we developed the especific domain and a suitable heuristic.
+Greedy, BSF, DSF and A* can be used to perform the search.
+The best heuristic tried was the taxicab distance.

+- **Romania Roadmap Search**  that finds a route to Bucharest from Arad (preferably the shortest).
+With the help of some code extracted directly from the Russell&Norvig03's book, we developed the especific domain and a suitable heuristic.
+Greedy, BSF, DSF and A* can be used to perform the search.
+The heuristic used was the straight distance.

+- **Sokoban solver by heuristic search** that solves the sokoban game.
+With the help of some code extracted directly from the Russell&Norvig03's book, my partner and I developed the especific domain and a suitable heuristic.
+Greedy, BSF, DSF and A* can be used to perform the search.
+The objective is to move the player (@) UP, DOWN, LEFT, and RIGHT to collect the goals (.).
+The walls (#) can't be moved but the objects ($) can.
+The selected heuristic is minimum distances to the goals.

 ## Contact